CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 the next block in the chain of length 2?\
 Format: Nonce, Difficulty, id, Tx1, Tx2, HashPointer

+**Exercise 6**
-Use the SHA256 calculator at this URL:
+Use the SHA256 calculator that you used before to answer the quiz question on the slides.

 <https://www.xorbin.com/tools/sha256-hash-calculator>,

-Show your TA, by referring to the hash, that you have chosen the correct answer.

 Note: There are no newlines or return characters in the correct answer.